-First things first, if you’re training with barbells than you should know that the hook grip is different in kettlebell training, I mention this because I’ve had this “that’s not a hook grip” plenty of times.
-In CrossFit the hook grip is with the thumb over the bar and the fingers closing the grip over the thumb.
-In kettlebell training there is the Hook Grip and Closed Hook Grip (AKA C Grip) and the thumb is over the index finger or both the index and middle finger.
+First things first, if you’re training with barbells then you should know that the hook grip is different in kettlebell training, I mention this because I’ve had feedback “That’s not a hook grip” plenty of times.
+In CrossFit, the hook grip is with the thumb over the bar and the fingers closing the grip over the thumb.
+In kettlebell training, there is the Hook Grip and Closed Hook Grip (AKA C Grip) and the thumb is over the index finger or both the index and middle finger.

-If you’re training CrossFit or with kettlebells you’ve probably been told to have a hook grip when snatching (CF) or deadlifting (CF), when doing single arm swings (KB) or other movements that involve the down phase of the swing (snatch, swing clean etc.), but I’m a big believer in explaining the ‘why’, if you can’t tell me the ‘why’, I probably won’t remember, and I believe a lot of people are like that —unless they just follow blindly—, hence the reason why it’s important to know and explain the ‘why’.
+If you’re training CrossFit or with kettlebells you’ve probably been told to have a hook grip when snatching (CF), deadlifting (CF), when doing single arm swings (KB), or other movements that involve the down phase of the swing (snatch, clean, etc.), but I’m a big believer in explaining the ‘why’, if you can’t tell me the ‘why’, I probably won’t remember, and I believe a lot of people are like that —unless they just follow blindly—, hence the reason why it’s important to know and explain the ‘why’.

 The hook grip is to not only get a better firmer grip on the bar or handle but also to relieve some tension on your forearms, if you are experiencing finger cramps, tight forearms, muscle soreness or other issues in your forearms, try switching to a hook grip.
 This is especially the case when just starting out with training and your forearms and fingers still need to be conditioned.